minego/phnx/README_DC.txt

 Modifed twitter.js to return followers/friends in order.
 Modified tweet.js to only add max 500 retweets to displayed list.
 Modified twitter.js to only add max 500 followers/following to displayed list.
+Modified compose.js to fix multi-tweet spanning with mentions and 'to' mentions.
+Accidently had removed a little loop that did this previously.
+Whoops.